 pydantic = "latest"

-from vllm import SamplingParams.
-AsyncLLMEngine
+from vllm import SamplingParams, AsyncLLMEngine

 from vllm.engine.arg_utils import AsyncEngineArgs